 The tradition of front porch storytelling is alive in Tallapoosa, thanks to Susan Horsley-Pitts who is actively trying to revive it with her walking tour of local ghost stories.
-Having spent much of my childhood on the front porch of my grandparents’ front porch on LaGrange Street in Newnan, Georgia, I fully appreciate her efforts.
+Having spent much of my childhood on my grandparents’ front porch on LaGrange Street in Newnan, Georgia, I fully appreciate her efforts.

 I failed to dress appropriately for the near-freezing temperatures that we encountered on the tour, but the chilling stories took my mind off the cold.
 Winding through the darkened streets of this small town, many of the stops were private homes with porches where spirits still linger.
 At an old building that has been divided into apartments, the spirit was known to play with one of the front doors.
 One evening during the ghost walk, a child played with the door, opening and closing it as Horsley-Pitts spun the story.
 Distracted, she asked the child to close the door and the child tried to do it, though something held on to the other side of the door.
 Both she and the child had to pull the door closed together.